 Changing the way chefs and consumers think about food

-In 2005, the Foundation’s first year of operation, we used a grant from the David and Lucile Packard Foundation to host The Save Seafood Tour in partnership with the Monterey Bay Aquarium’s Seafood Watch Program.
+In its first year of operation, we used a grant from the David and Lucile Packard Foundation to host the Save Seafood Tour in partnership with the Monterey Bay Aquarium’s Seafood Watch Program.
 We made presentations to more than 1,000 Bon Appétit guests and 400 Bon Appétit kitchen staffers at 20 locations about seafood choices and their connection to maintaining healthy oceans.
-The Making Waves Project followed, which was an effort to encourage other food companies to change their seafood buying practices and to be consistent with internationally recognized conservation standards.
+And also as part of what we called the Making Waves project, we encouraged other food companies to change their seafood buying practices and to be consistent with internationally recognized conservation standards.
 We’re proud to say that as a result of our work, a resolution was adopted by the board of our parent company, Compass Group, in November 2005 to phase in new purchasing standards for seafood.
-This change in purchasing practices affects more than 1 million pounds of seafood each year.
+This change in purchasing practices affected more than 1 million pounds of seafood each year.

 - The Low Carbon Diet (2007) and Calculator (2008) – Connecting the food system to climate change

 - The Student Garden Guide (2009)

 - Campus Farmers Network (2012)